Zebra Mussel Protocol

 A: A tether is a numbered security seal that will connect your boat to your trailer.
 This insures us that the watercraft was not placed in another body of water.
 The tethers are one-time use only.

-Q: When I request a time out of the normal Friday and Sunday 5-7 pm hours, am I guaranteed someone will meet me to launch/take out my boat?
+Q: When I request a time out of the normal weekend hours, am I guaranteed someone will meet me to launch/take out my boat?

 A: NO, please remember we are all volunteers.
 Some have full time jobs and other commitments.
-The board will do their best to accommodate the boating needs of TLOA members and to arrange a time that will work for all parties.
+Please send an email to [email protected] and the boat ramp volunteers will do their best to accommodate you.
 We appreciate your understanding.

 Q: Will this inspection protocol change?